“…whose expressiveness and delicacy brought a quite sensational quality, and a magic to every passage that she sang…”

 Gabriella Liandu

-is a Zambian-Scottish songstress and curator, known for her versatility.
+is a Zambian-Scottish mezzo-soprano, known for her versatility, performing across a range of genres, from baroque opera to contemporary jazz.
 Being raised in the Middle East, her vibrant cultural upbringing and eclectic background is reflected through her artistry and style as a writer and performer.

 © Gabriella Liandu 2025